genomeud/DWV_poly/README.md

 # DWV_poly
-Analysis of polymorphisms in Deformed Wing Virus
+Collection of R scripts used for the analysis of polymorphisms in Deformed Wing Virus.
+The project is part of the BSc degree thesis of Matteo Fabiani